Dasharo/docs/docs/ecosystem/overview.md

 * Production - Dasharo Production describes the process of putting together Dasharo Modules according to specific requirements.
 In this section we describe development infrastructure, build environment, CI/CD and build publishing methods.
-We also cover how production interact with Dasharo Transparent Validation System.
+We also cover how production interacts with Dasharo Transparent Validation System.
 * Customer Infrastructure - Some customers may have need of replicating part of Dasharo Production process and infrastructure in their own environment, what